IDCs/vortex-download-helper/README.md

 usage example:

-Add the following to your dependencies in your game extension.
+Add the following at the top of your index file (or wherever) in your game extension.
 ```
 const { download, findModByFile, findDownloadIdByFile } = require('./downloader');
 ```